Why Every College Student Needs Four Legal Documents

 Why it’s crucial:

 Even if your child is unconscious in a hospital, doctors can’t legally tell you anything about their condition without this signed document.
-We had this happen recently when a student hit their head and had a brain bleed, as a result of not signing the forms, the student’s roommate became the conduit of information from the doctors to the parents.
+We had this happen recently when a student hit their head and had a brain bleed.
+As a result of not signing the forms, the student’s roommate became the conduit of information from the doctors to the parents.

-3. Financial Power of Attorney (Durable POA)
+3. Financial Power of Attorney (Durable POA) – Financial Authorization Form

 This lets your child authorize someone to manage their finances if needed.
 This can include paying bills, managing bank accounts, or signing tax documents.